wildmountainfarms/solarthing/README.md

 @retrodaredevil came up with the idea of the outhouse status when he walked all the way out to the outhouse only to find that it was occupied!
 He walked all the way back inside, then went back out a few minutes later.
 He knew that something had to be done about this first world problem.

+### Legacy
+[The perl script](helloworld.pl) is a legacy program.
+It was the program that started solarthing.
+After learning perl for a day.
+I went straight back to Java, which I am more familiar with.